LSEG-API-Samples/Article.EMA.Java.ChainExpander/README.md

       ..............................................................................
       .
 2/10 - openAChainAndDisplayElementNamesWhenFinished_2()
       ..............................................................................
       .
-In this step we open the same Dow Jones chain and also display its elements . names when the chain is complete.
-But this time we leverage the . onChainComplete() functional interface to detect when the chain is complete . and to display the elements.
+In this step we open the Dow Jones chain and display its elements names . when the chain is complete.
+This step displays the exact same information . than the previous one, but this time we use another technique to detect the . chain’s completion: we leverage the ChainCompleteFunction that is called as . soon as the chain is complete (no is polling required).

         <<< Press <Enter> to continue...